Go Back Up

 • Healthcare use

-• Metal tier policy type—either bronze, silver, gold, or platinum health insurance plans
+• Metal plan tier—either bronze, silver, gold, or platinum health insurance plans

-Depending on your annual income level and other necessary information, you may qualify for premium tax credits and cost-saving federal government subsidies through the marketplace, which can help you purchase affordable health insurance coverage on your own.
+Depending on your annual income level and other necessary information, you may qualify for premium tax credits through the marketplace.
+These cost-saving subsidies can help you purchase affordable health insurance coverage.
+However, you can only receive these subsidies for marketplace plans, not those you purchase on a private exchange.

 Individual health insurance vs. group health insurance cost

-When you compare individual and group plan costs, it’s easy to see individual health insurance plans tend to be more affordable than employer-sponsored group health insurance.
+When you compare individual and group plan coverage options, it’s easy to see individual health insurance policies tend to be more affordable than employer-sponsored plans.

 Self-Only